 The role and impact of UNICEF contributions to jointly produced results needs to be interpreted in relation to the actions taken and the resources provided by government and other partners.
 This information is crucial for assessing the contribution of UNICEF to the achievement of results, but it is also essential to develop an overall understanding of the shared contributions to a country's achievement of results for children.
 In the current version of VISION there might be provision to refer to the inputs of partners in a descriptive manner.
 It may be explored in future versions to build in more systematic recording of these complementary inputs for a fuller and more systematic picture of the collective contribution of all stakeholders towards the achievement of PCRs and IRs.
-An entry point here might be recording of UNICEF's limited resources in areas of comparative advantage and which have the greatest impact in reducing deprivations.
+An entry point here might be recording of partner inputs to joint programmes or SWApS.
+This further information will facilitate the focusing of UNICEF's limited resources in areas of comparative advantage and which have the greatest impact in reducing deprivations.